isomerpages/isomer-conversion-scripts/bash_scripts/jekyll4/README.md

 ```

 ### Updating collections structure
-We have decided to migrate Isomer sites to Jekyll 4.0 to use its native reordering capabilities.
-As part of this migration, we introduce a new collection structure, with two key changes:
+We introduce a new collection structure, with two key changes:

 1) Each collection will contain a directory file: `collection.yml`, which will store the current order of files, and a boolean value for whether the collection should be included as part of the deployed site, `output: true`.
 This `collection.yml` follows the format of a Jekyll `_config.yml` file, and acts as an extension to the configurations provided in `<repo>/_config.yml`.
 A sample `collection.yml` is as follows:
 ```